siderolabs/sidero/docs/website/content/docs/v0.1/Configuration/serverclasses.md

       - manufacturer: Advanced Micro Devices, Inc.
         version: AMD Ryzen 7 2700X Eight-Core Processor
     labelSelectors:
+      - my-server-label: true
+    labelSelector:
+      matchLabels:
+        foo: bar
+      matchExpressions:
+        - key: topology.kubernetes.io/region
+          operator: In
+          values:
+            - central
+            - east
+        - key: environment
+          operator: NotIn
+          values:
-      - "my-server-label": "true"
+            - prod
 ```

-Servers would only be added to the above class if they had _EITHER_ CPU info, _AND_ the label associated with the server resource.
+Servers would only be added to the above class if they had _EITHER_ CPU info,
+_AND_ the label associated with the server resource.